 Planning Guidance for Large Groups of Students

-BEFORE THE EVENT – Preparation
+BEFORE THE EVENT – Prepare

 Materials.
 One 4.5 box of Plaster of Paris will make 125 fossils (with a little extra left over).
 You’ll need a ball of clay for each student as well.
 It’s probably more economical to buy clay in bulk versus one small square of modeling clay.
 We tried using homemade play-dough and all the detail was lost in the fossil.
 Firmer clay works better.
 Count out cups and supplies needed for each child before the event.

 Make Mud for the Bottom of the Lake.
 Make a ball of clay (a bit smaller than a golf ball for each child. prepare a few extra to be safe.
 Store the balls in an airtight container.
 These balls will be pushed inside the small cups to simulate ground and silt.
 Test one ball to see how big you should make them.
 The ball should take up a little less than half the cup.